mateusz-matela/djvu-html5/README.md

 4. In `Preferences` -> `Google` -> `Web Toolkit` provide the location where GWT SDK was unpacked.
 5. Clone the GIT repository and import project `djvu-html5`.
 6. There's an error in the project: The GWT SDK JAR gwt-servlet.jar is missing in the WEB-INF/lib directory.
-In the Markers view, use a quick fix `The GWT SDK JAR gwt-servlet.jar is missing in the WEB-INF/lib directory`.
+In the Markers view, use a quick fix `Synchronize <WAR>/WEB-INF/lib with SDK libraries`.
 7. Right-click on the project, `Run as` -> `Web Application (GWT Super Dev Mode)`.
 The viewer should now be available here: http://127.0.0.1:8888/Djvu_html5.html
 8. To prepare distribution that can be put on an external web server, right-click on the project, `Google` -> `GWT Compile`.
 Select the project and proceed with the compilation.
 Copy `djvu-html5/war` to the external server.